syncfusion-content/xamarin-docs/Xamarin/SfKanban/PlaceholderStyle.md

 ### Placeholder style

-[`PlaceholderStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle.html) property is used to customize the placeholder.
+[`PlaceholderStyle`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban~PlaceholderStyle.html) property of [`KanbanPlaceholderStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle.html) is used to customize the placeholder.
 Following properties are used to customize its appearance.

 * [`BackgroundColor`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle~BackgroundColor.html)  	 - This property is used to change the background color of the placeholder.
 * [`BorderColor`](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle~BorderColor.html) 	 	 - This property is used to change the border color of the placeholder.